 Future Threat: Further diversion of TSP funds may take place in future.

-Recommendations required: 1) Awareness about the Tribal sub-plan at the village level.
-2) Restoration of Goa tribal employment Generation programme Scheme Back to Tribal Multipurpose cooperative Society.
-3) Social audit of TSP funds under Tribal Sub Plan of the last three years.
+Recommendations required: 1) Awareness about the TSP at the village level.
+2) Restoration of the Goa Tribal Employment Generation Programme Scheme, and revival of the Tribal Multipurpose Cooperative Society.
+3) Social audit of TSP funds of the last three years.

 Reservation and filling backlog vacancies in Government recruitment

 Future threat: The educated tribal youths will remain unemployed.
-This will defeat the purpose of reservation provision as the Constitution of India Guarantees the representation of Scheduled Tribes in Govt recruitment through reservations.
+This will defeat the purpose of reservation provision as the Constitution of India guarantees the representation of Scheduled Tribes in government recruitment through reservations.

-Recommendations required: 1) To carry out special recruitment drives at the earliest to fill backlog of ST on priority in all government Departments prior to current recruitment.
-2) To setup a committee to inspect the Rosters and audit the implementation of reservations in various Government Departments in Goa.
-3) To issue consolidated instructions to all Departments showing the Roster points for SC, ST and OBC and how these are to be entered on the Roster considering the various changes in the percentage of reservation for each of the categories from 1997 to date.
-4) Direct Govt of Goa to make the Rosters of all the Departments public showing shortfall and backlog clearly as part of pro-active disclosure mandated under Section 4 of the Right to Information Act.
+Recommendations required: 1) To carry out special recruitment drives at the earliest to fill backlog of ST on priority in all government departments prior to current recruitment.
+2) To set up a committee to inspect the rosters and audit the implementation of reservations in various government departments in Goa.
+3) To issue consolidated instructions to all Departments showing the roster points for SC, ST and OBC and how these are to be entered on the Roster considering the various changes in the percentage of reservation for each of the categories from 1997 to date.
+4) Direct the Government of Goa to make the rosters of all the departments public showing shortfall and backlog clearly as part of pro-active disclosure mandated under Section 4 of the Right to Information Act.

 Identify and declare the Community Forest Resource Rights (CFR Rights) under Forest Rights Act, 2006

-Future threat: Non implementation of CFR rights will defeat the purpose of FRA, 2006.
-The Forest department will have total control on the forests and the traditional tribal forest dwellers may lose their livelihood.
-More Conflicts between tribal forest dwellers and Forest Department will arise which will lead to filing fake and frivolous complaints against Scheduled Tribes as happened earlier in the talukas like Quepem, Sanguem and Canacona.
+Future threat: Non-implementation of CFR will defeat the purpose of FRA, 2006.
+The Forest Department will have total control on the forests, and traditional tribal forest dwellers may lose their livelihood.
+More conflicts between tribal forest dwellers and Forest Department will arise which will lead to filing of fake and frivolous complaints against Scheduled Tribes, as happened earlier in talukas like Quepem, Sanguem and Canacona.

-Recommendations required: 1) Directions to the Nodal agency i.e. Directorate of Tribal Welfare to declare the CFR rights of each tribal village of Goa State.2) Create awarenessabout the CFR provision as enshrined under Section 3(1) (b) to (m) of the Forest Rights Act, 2006.
+Recommendations required: 1) Directions to the nodal agency, i.e. Directorate of Tribal Welfare to declare the CFR of each tribal village of Goa State.
+2) Create awarenes sabout the CFR provision as enshrined under Section 3(1) (b) to (m) of the Forest Rights Act, 2006.

 Atrocities on tribal and safeguarding the tribes of Goa

-Issue: The tribals of Goa are under threat due to various developmental projects, industrial projects and mining activities.
-There has been always state repression whenever the tribal communities protested to recognize their constitutional rights.
-We have an example of how Dilip Velip and Manguesh Gaonkar, two tribal youths were killed on 25th May 2011 during the peaceful agitation which was held in South Goa.
+Issue: The tribals of Goa are under threat due to various developmental and industrial projects as also mining activities.
+There has been always state repression whenever tribal communities protested to recognize their constitutional rights.
+We have the example of how Dilip Velip and Manguesh Gaonkar, two tribal youths were killed on 25th May 2011 during the peaceful agitation which was held in South Goa.

-There was also an attempt to murder Nilesh Gaonkar and Ravindra Velip who they were protested against the illegal mining but luckily both of them sustained with only fractures.
-A tribal youth Surendra Gawade from Sonshi of South Goa was also luckily survived from an attempt to murder.
-His group had approached to the Hon’ble High Court of Bombay at Goa over illegal and uncontrolled mining in Sonshi village.
-The similar was the case with the tribal leader Rama Kankonkar of Tiswadi taluka when he raised the voice against land grabbing in his village.
+There was also an attempt to murder Nilesh Gaonkar and Ravindra Velip when they were protesting against illegal mining but luckily both of them sustained with only fractures.
+A tribal youth Surendra Gawade from Sonshi of South Goa also luckily survived from an attempt to murder.
+His group had approached to the High Court of Bombay at Goa over illegal and uncontrolled mining in Sonshi village.
+Similar was the case with tribal leader Rama Kankonkar of Tiswadi taluka, when he raised voice against land grabbing in his village.

 Whenever tribal people demanded for their constitutional rights, either they were killed or they were framed under false charges.

 Future threat: The tribal leadership is under threat.
-The tribals may further become the victim due to repression and violence.
+The tribals may further become victims due to repression and violence.

-Recommendations required: 1) To safeguard the tribals of Goa and provide necessary protection to the young tribal leaders.
-2) Withdrawal of false and fabricated cases registered against the protesting tribals of Goa especially in the mining region.
+Recommendations required: 1) To safeguard the tribals of Goa and provide necessary protection to young tribal leaders.
+2) Withdrawal of false and fabricated cases registered against the protesting tribals of Goa, especially in the mining region.

 Non-utilization of DMF funds

 Issue: Most of the iron ore mining companies were operational in the tribal areas of Goa.
-The amendment of MMDR, Act 1957 has a provision of District Mineral Foundation wherein the mining companies were asked to contribute in a District mineral fund which will help to address the issues faced by the mining affected communities.
-The Total DMF fund collection in Goa is about Rs.186 crores of which only 10 crores have been spent so far.
-The 10 crore which has been spent so far also failed to benefit the mining affected community living in and around the mining area.
+The amendment of MMDR, Act 1957 has a provision of District Mineral Foundation (DMF) wherein the mining companies were asked to contribute in a district mineral fund to help address the issues faced by the mining affected communities.
+The total DMF fund collection in Goa is about Rs 186 crores, of which only Rs 10 crores have been spent so far.
+Rs 10 crores which has been spent so far also failed to benefit the mining affected community living in and around the mining areas.
 The administrative setup is not equipped with the rules and procedures for disbursement of funds.
-The mining affected community and mining affected region is not clearly defined in the DMF Goa rules.
+The mining affected community and the mining affected region are not clearly defined in the DMF Goa rules.
 There is no provision for ‘social audit’ in the DMF rules.
 There is monopoly of the line departments and politicians.
-The need of tribal community which is the most affected due to mining is ignored.
+The needs of the tribal community which is the most affected due to mining are ignored.